christopherlee-hs/Project-Water/README.md

 # Project-Water

-Google Script to be used with a Google Sheet.
+Google Script to be used with a Google Sheet. java folder contains deprecated method of ranking teams -- you can ignore this.
 Defines a function rankTeams which takes six columns of cells (e.g. A:A) as its arguments.

 General note: an equals sign at the beginning of a cell lets Google Sheets know that it has to evaluate an expression.
 For example, if you type in =1+2, when you hit enter it will return 3, but if you type in 1+2, it will return 1+2.